 - And so on…

-Overview of the Car Recycling Industry
+Overview of the Automobile Recycling Industry

 The auto recycling industry has become the 16th largest industry in the US, employing 140,000 people and contributing $32 billion in sales each year.
 More significantly, the automotive recycling industry can proudly claim that it has made the automobile the single most recycled product in the entire world, processing fully 95% of all the vehicles that have reached the ends of their lives.
 We recycle more of our cars than we do paper or aluminum cans or glass.
 Think on that the next time you see all those recycling bins lined up at the curb on trash day.

 The Importance of Vehicle Recycling After You Junk A Car

 The environmental benefits